cider-ci/cider-ci_documentation-source/source/install/index.md

 The procedure for installing a production environment is exactly the same as for the demo environment.
 However, the parameters for the example environment are far from optimal.
-The [Bash Demo Project for Cider-CI] contains the hosts file `hosts_zhkd` which is more appropriate to be used as a template in this case.
+The [Cider-CI Ansible Setup] contains the hosts file `hosts_zhkd` which is more appropriate to be used as a template in this case.
 The directories `host_vars` and `group_vars` contain further files to be used as templates and to be customized.

   [Bash Demo Project for Cider-CI]: https://github.com/cider-ci/cider-ci_demo-project-bash